DevVivan/odin-project/CSS/css.md

 ### line-height

-We can also use the `line-height` to adjust spacing between lines in wrapped text.
-Adding a little line-height can increase readability sometimes.
+We can also use the `line-height` to adjust the spacing between lines in wrapped text.
+Adding a little line height can increase readability sometimes.

 ### text-transform